DoctorKhan/The-Cosmic-Game-Book/src/10_part/30_the_technology_of_the_soul.md

 - **Creative Power**: The skill to manifest from higher consciousness
 - **Service Orientation**: The desire to contribute to the evolution of all consciousness

-When you have mastered your charges, you have mastered the lessons you came here to learn.
+When you have mastered your charges, you develop what the ancients called melam—the unmistakable presence of integrated wisdom.
 This is the beginning of graduation from the cosmic university.

 Your struggles are sacred.
 Your challenges are curriculum.
 Your pain is purposeful.